 AIM day Link

-Effect of acute citalopram on self-referential emotional processing and social cognition in healthy volunteers.
+No antidepressant-like acute effects of bright light on emotional information processing in healthy volunteers.

 Over-the-counter analgesics use is associated with pain and psychological distress among adolescents: a mixed effects approach in cross-sectional survey data from Norway.

 Jonassen R. et al, (2021), BMC Public Health, 21